Sample-based detectability and moving horizon state estimation of continuous-time systems: Sample-based MHE

 \subsection{Setup}

 We define $K_s$ as the sequence containing the time instances where a measurement is available to the estimator.
 In the proposed scheme the optimization problem is not explicitly solved at regular (equidistant) sampling instances, but only when new information is available.
-This means that, for $t_i \in K_s$, the following optimization problem is solved at time $t_i$ with the horizon length $M_{t_{i}}\coloneq\min\{t_i,M\}$, $M \in \mathbb{I}_{\geq0}$
+This means that, for $t_i \in K_s$, an optimization problem is solved at time $t_i$ with the horizon length $M_{t_{i}}\coloneq\min\{t_i,M\}$, $M \in \mathbb{I}_{\geq0}$.
+The past input and output trajectories considered in the moving window $[t_i-M_{t_i},t_i]$ are denoted by $u_{t_i}$ and $y_{t_i}$, i.e.,